2008 Categoría Primera A season

 The 2008 Categoría Primera A season was the 61st season of Colombia's top-flight football league.
-This season they have the newcomer from the second division Categoría Primera B, Envigado, and the relegated team of Real Cartagena.
 The season started on 1 February and ended with the finals on 21 December.

+Boyacá Chicó won their first ever title in the Apertura tournament, beating America de Cali 4–2 on penalties.
+América de Cali won their thirteenth title in the Finalizacion tournament, beating Independiente Medellín 4–1 on aggregate.

 Teams

 18 teams competed this season.
 Real Cartagena was relegated in the previous season, and were replaced by the 2007 Categoría Primera B champions, Envigado.